Antetokounmpo won’t play Monday night due to knee sprain

-The NBA’s injury report lists Antetokounmpo as out for the game due to the knee issue.

-Antetokounmpo played 34 minutes Saturday and had 26 points, 15 assists and eight rebounds in a 120-113 victoryover the San Antonio Spurs.
+Coach Mike Budenholzer said he believes the injury happened ”fairly early” in the Bucks’ 120-113 victory over the San Antonio Spurs on Saturday.
+Antetokounmpo played 34 minutes that night and had 26 points, 15 assists and eight rebounds.
 His 15 assists matched a career high.

+”We’re hoping it’s shorter rather than longer, but we’ll see how these first 48 to 72 hours go and we’ll know more then,” Budenholzer said before the matchup with the Pacers.

+Budenholzer said it was too soon to determine whether the injury also would keep him out of Wednesday’s game against the Boston Celtics.

 The 6-foot-11 forward has averaged 28.7 points, 11.7 rebounds and 9.8 assists during the Bucks’ current six-game winning streak.
 He had a stretch of three consecutive triple-doubles during that streak.